Overcoming Jealousy In Relationships To Strengthen Bonds

 Jealousy is a feeling, and feelings are not always rooted in fact.
 Maladaptive thought processes, also known as cognitive distortions, are unhelpful thoughts that lead a person to inaccurate assumptions.
 Common cognitive distortions associated with jealousy include:

-• Catastrophizing.
+- Catastrophizing.
 A person catastrophizes when they assume the worst from otherwise benign information.
-It is one of the drivers of possessive behavior in relationships, such as when a person assumes that because their partner is texting someone that isn't them, they must be texting a romantic rival.
+It is one of the drivers of possessive behavior in relationships, such as when a person assumes that because their partner is texting someone who isn't them, they must be texting a romantic rival.

 Journal and visualize